-In addition, trading policies have developed over time to ensure better diversification of main sourcing countries for import contracts, and overcome price risk and vulnerability by adoption of options (FAO, 2020).
-Yet, the panic of securing stocks for a region considered the largest importer of wheat worldwide and a relatively large importer of rice led to a slight increase in global wheat price and a relatively larger increase in world rice price (Fan et. al, 2020).
-Focusing on specific cases associated with COVID-19 crisis, a number of MENA countries have opted for additional policies.
-For example, the Lebanese government adopted a special arrangement allowing traders to use pegged exchange rates when purchasing grains from the world market, as a mean to buffer the domestic market from the impact of the COVID-19 crisis and the financial problems Lebanon has been passing by (FAO, 2020).
+As a result of such mitigating measures as well as enhancing the production of strategic crops, to date, the impact of COVID-19 on FS has been largely contained (FAO, 2020).
+In addition, trading policies have developed over time to ensure the better diversification of main sourcing countries for import contracts and overcome price risk and vulnerability by adopting options and futures as hedging price risk tools (FAO, 2020).
+Focusing on specific cases associated with the COVID-19 crisis, a number of MENA countries have opted for additional policies.
+For example, the Lebanese government adopted a special arrangement allowing traders to use pegged exchange rates when purchasing grains from the world market as a mean to buffer the domestic market from the impact of the COVID-19 crisis and the financial problems Lebanon has been experiencing (FAO, 2020).

-Resorting to intensifying the usage of digitalization within food supply systems is another type of response to the crisis that is not efficiently utilized till today in the region.
+Resorting to intensifying the usage of digitalization within food supply systems is another type of response to the crisis that is not yet efficiently utilized in the region.
 Digitalization has proved to shield many sectors or even aid them to thrive during the crisis.
-COVID has created a good opportunity to exploit such a method that would contribute to establishing resilient and sustainable food systems.
-For example, the utilization of technology in disseminating technical information to farmers as a mean of outreaching a large number in remote areas while providing a regular follow up can have significant positive impact on productivity.
-To the knowledge of the author, only some first steps for such orientation exist in Egypt where several initiatives for developing software applications for farmers are in progress (IFPRI, 2020b).

-The problem with the measures adopted by MENA countries is that they relaxed the availability constraint, despite the fact that it has not been the main concern whether on the global level (as depicted in Section One) or on the regional level as explained above.
-Measures to tackle the accessibility pillar have been general and not food focused when it comes to raising the affordability of the population (e.g. social safety net measures).
-As identified by UNSDG (2020) the people who were already exposed to nutrition and dietary deprivations before COVID-19 crisis remained the ones most vulnerable after the crisis.
-Measures tackling the utilization pillar remained rather absent.
+COVID-19 has created a good opportunity to exploit such a method that would contribute to establishing resilient and sustainable food systems.
+For example, the utilization of technology in disseminating technical information to farmers as a mean of reaching a large number in remote areas while providing a regular follow up can have a significant positive impact on productivity.
+To the best of the author's knowledge, only some first steps for such orientation exist in Egypt, where several initiatives for developing software applications for farmers are in progress (IFPRI, 2020b).
+The measures adopted by MENA countries helped to relax the availability constraint, despite the fact that it has not been the main concern whether on the global level (as depicted in section one) or on the regional level (as explained above).
+However, measures to tackle the accessibility pillar have been general and not food-focused when it comes to raising the affordability of the population (e.g. social safety net measures) whereas measures addressing the utilization pillar remained rather absent.